 Bits Description Туре Reset 31:0 Direct read access to the RX FIFO for this state machine.
 Each read pops one word from the FIFO.
+Attempting to read from an empty FIFO has no effect on the FIFO state, and sets the sticky FDEBUG_RXUNDER error flag for this FIFO.
+The data returned to the system on a read from an empty FIFO is undefined.
 RF -